-The company standard risk assessment chart is completed and reviewed at a health and safety planning meeting (HSE-01 Health and Safety Planning Meeting Agenda / HSE-01R Health & Safety Planning Meeting Agenda - Rail Division) which is arranged prior to the commencement of site activities.
 The arrangements to safely execute the works are examined and planned.
 Within this process significant attention is paid to hazards and risks associated with the works.
 Where a significant risk has been identified in the meeting, a specific assessment shall be produced.
 Preventive and protective measures must be established, recorded and communicated to all relevant employees, and their ongoing effectiveness monitored and reviewed.